-Thanks to Valentine’s Day, February is synonymous with sweets.
-From decadent chocolates to the ubiquitous candy heart, there’s no better way to say, “I love you,” than with a sugary treat.
-But don’t be surprised if your palate is subjected to a few new flavor profiles this February 14th.
-The confectionery world is constantly evolving, and as we enter 2020, there are three big trends to look out for.
+Don’t be surprised if your palate is subjected to a few new sweet flavor profiles this year.
+The confectionery world is constantly evolving, and as we move through 2020, there are three big trends to look out for.

 Millennials are not only chocolate consumers, they’re chocolate connoisseurs.
 Unique flavors, textures, and premium ingredients are top of mind for younger generations looking to sate their sweet tooth.
 “We found that the fine chocolate consumer is generally younger, more socially conscious and more driven by experimentation and trial, even if they already have a favorite chocolatier,” said Bill Guyton, executive director of Fine Chocolate Industry Association.